Wike: Why I Congratulated Buhari - THISDAYLIVE

-Wike said unlike some governors of the Peoples Democratic Party (PDP) who visit Buhari at night, he made his declaration public because it came from the heart.
+Wike said unlike some governors of the Peoples Democratic Party (PDP) who visited Buhari at night, he made his declaration public because it came from the heart.

-He spoke Thursday at the funeral service in honour of Late Madam Blessing Awuse, Mother of Onha Sergent Awuse, at St Luke’s Anglican Church, Emohua.
+He spoke yesterday at the funeral service in honour of the Blessing Awuse, Mother of Sergent Awuse, at St Luke’s Anglican Church, Emohua.

 “So many PDP governors go to see him in his house in the night.
 I have never gone and I will not go.
 I won’t go.”